 In order to secure a business loan for a startup you will likely be asked to provide a set of financial projections.
-So I have developed a financial projection template specifically for a new Subway franchise within the ProjectionHub web application.
+So we have developed a financial projection template specifically for a new Subway franchise within the ProjectionHub web application.

-My goal with this blog post is to walk you through the Subway financial projection template that I have created, so this will effectively serve as your User Guide for those who have purchased the financial model.
+Our goal with this blog post is to walk you through the Subway financial projection template that we have created, so this will effectively serve as your User Guide to the Subway Franchise financial model.

 - If you have any questions about the model as you go, please email firstname.lastname@example.org

 Once you sign up and confirm your account you will be asked to complete some general business info as seen below:

 Once you save the general business info, you will be able to add a business model.
 If you don’t already see a Subway Business Model added on this page, you can click the add Business Model button as seen below to add your first Subway unit.

 Next you can click the orange button to Add Revenue to get started with your sales projections.

 You will now have 2 options as you see in the image below:

 - You can click “Add Revenue” which will give you the ability to add projected revenue numbers for each month for your store.